Morgan State Bears face the Delaware State Hornets - WTOP News

 Newark, New Jersey; Saturday, 1 p.m.
 EST

-BOTTOM LINE: The Morgan State Bears face the Delaware State Hornets in Newark, New Jersey.
+BOTTOM LINE: The Delaware State Hornets and the Morgan State Bears square off in Newark, New Jersey.

-The Bears have a 7-8 record in non-conference games.
-Morgan State has a 5-9 record against teams over .500.
+The Bears are 7-8 in non-conference play.
+Morgan State ranks fifth in the MEAC with 21.6 defensive rebounds per game led by Malik Miller averaging 6.7.

-The Hornets are 1-12 in non-conference play.
-Delaware State is seventh in the MEAC with 12.4 assists per game led by Corey Perkins averaging 3.5.
+The Hornets have a 1-12 record against non-conference oppponents.
+Delaware State is seventh in the MEAC shooting 32.8% from downtown.
+O’Koye Parker leads the Hornets shooting 43.8% from 3-point range.

-TOP PERFORMERS: Isaiah Burke is averaging 20.1 points for the Bears.
-Malik Miller is averaging 15.2 points over the last 10 games for Morgan State.
+TOP PERFORMERS: Miller is averaging 17.6 points, 9.8 rebounds, 3.9 assists and 2.1 steals for the Bears.
+Isaiah Burke is averaging 20.9 points and 2.7 rebounds while shooting 46.7% over the last 10 games for Morgan State.

-Brandon Stone is averaging 11.9 points and 5.3 rebounds for the Hornets.
-Martez Robinson is averaging 9.9 points over the past 10 games for Delaware State.
+Jevin Muniz is shooting 30.0% from beyond the arc with 1.2 made 3-pointers per game for the Hornets, while averaging 8.5 points.
+Martez Robinson is averaging 9.9 points over the last 10 games for Delaware State.

 LAST 10 GAMES: Bears: 7-3, averaging 74.6 points, 31.4 rebounds, 15.0 assists, 7.4 steals and 6.2 blocks per game while shooting 45.0% from the field.
 Their opponents have averaged 70.9 points per game.